-Connecting a PC or switch
+Connecting the PC

-!
-Use either the Ethernet cable that is supplied or a standard network cable (CAT-5) for the connection to the PC or switch.
-It does not matter if the Ethernet cable has straight or crossed wiring.
-You must use a shielded Ethernet cable.
+Use either the Ethernet cable that is supplied or a standard network cable (CAT-5) to connect the device to the PC.
+It is not important whether the Ethernet cable has straight or crossed wiring.

+Always use a shielded Ethernet cable.